Serge Moscovici: Biography

-Initially welcoming Soviet occupation, Moscovici grew increasingly disillusioned with communist politics, and noted the incidence of anti-Semitism among Red Army soldiers.
+Initially welcoming Soviet occupation, Moscovici grew increasingly disillusioned with communist politics, and noted the incidence of antisemitism among Red Army soldiers.
 As the communist regime was taking over and the Cold War started, he helped Zionist dissidents cross the border illegally.
 For this, he was involved in a 1947 trial held in Timișoara, and decided to leave Romania definitively.
 Choosing clandestine immigration, he arrived in France a year later, having passed through Hungary and Austria, and having spent time in a refugee camp in Italy.

 In Paris, helped by a refugee fund, he studied psychology at the Sorbonne while employed by an industrial enterprise.
 At the time, Moscovici became close to Paris-based writers, including the Romanian-born Jewish Paul Celan and Isac Chiva.
 In reference to himself, Celan, and Moscovici, Chiva later recalled: "For us, people on the Left, but who had fled communism, the first period in Paris, in a capital where the intellectual environments were developing under full-scale Stalinist enthusiasm, was very harsh.
 We were caught between a rock and a hard place: on one side, the French university environment who saw us as «fascists». [...]
 On the other, the Romanian exiles, most of all the nationalist students, when not outright on the far right, who did not shy away from denouncing us as communist «moles» in the pay of Bucharest or Moscow."

 In 1955, he married Marie Bromberg who he met at the Institute de Psychologie.
 They had two sons, Pierre and Denis.